Edinburgh Tickets

 • Penguins Café: Bright café overlooking Penguins Rock, serving breakfast rolls, soups, ciabattas, and kid-friendly treats with views of the Pentland Hills from the outdoor deck.

-• Park Kiosks: Card-only kiosks throughout the zoo serve quick snacks, drinks, and Rockhopper Ice Cream.
+• Park kiosks: Card-only kiosks throughout the zoo serve quick snacks, drinks, and Rockhopper Ice Cream.
 Ideal for short breaks or casual bites between exhibits.

-Frequently Asked Questions about Edinburgh Zoo tickets
+Frequently asked questions about Edinburgh Zoo tickets